Tuberculosis - an old plague comes back stronger

 Outside help as well as commitment at home have recently seen the countries - particularly Estonia and Latvia - make headway with the problem.

-“Although the Baltics are politically well-committed we are still paying for the mistakes of the past,” says Giovanni Battista Migliori, director, World Health Organisation (WHO) Collaborating Centre for TB and Lung Diseases in Italy.
+“Although the Baltics are politically well-committed we are still paying for the mistakes of the past,” says Giovanni Battista Migliori, director at the World Health Organisation (WHO) Collaborating Centre for TB and Lung Diseases in Italy.

 All types are caught the same way - through the air.